rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 ```

 __Transpile SCSS to CSS__.
 Though Middleman still provides an integration with
 Compass, [word on the street](https://benfrain.com/lightning-fast-sass-compiling-with-libsass-node-sass-and-grunt-sass/) is that Node tools like `node-sass` out-perform the Ruby Compass implementation.
-With the node-sass and some additional Webpack dependencies, we can transpile SCSS with Webpack to a separate css bundle:
+With the node-sass and some additional webpack dependencies, we can transpile SCSS with webpack to a separate css bundle:

 ```sh
 $ npm install --save-dev node-sass sass-loader extract-text-webpack-plugin